 For any GLPI agent problem or issue, you need to use GitHub issue tracker, and report your issue with all the requested informations.
 This requires an GitHub user account.

 Before reporting your problem, always take a look at the opened and closed GitHub issues by updating the Filters field and check if your problem has still not been addressed.
+You should also search for any GLPI-Agent discussion that could be related to your problem.

 You have to use english, for the sake of internationalization.